TheOddler/aplai/report/report.md

 	).

 Similarly we extract each block and add the `alldifferent` constaint.
+The `alldifferent` constraint from the `ic` library is an active constraint and the only one we use.
 All that's left then is starting the search.

 ### Alternative view